pelias/documentation/http-status-codes.md

 - `502 Bad Gateway`: Connection was lost to the Elasticsearch cluster.

 In all cases above, the response body will be valid GeoJSON.

-## Rate limiter
-The rate limiter returns the status codes `403 Forbidden` and `429 Too Many Requests`.

-See [API keys and rate limits](api-keys-rate-limits.md) for more information.